 These estimates of additional business transactions, personal earnings, and new jobs include the direct effects of the construction projects requiring workers to build the facility, the indirect effects from spending on materials necessary to build the facility as well as the positive effects on businesses producing these materials, and the induced effects of spending by employees of all involved businesses on everyday purchases such as groceries, gas, cosmetics, and entertainment.

-These impacts have a way of spreading throughout the economy and affecting, for example, a person working at the convenience store or drug store though that person may not realize exactly why the convenience store or drug store for which he or she works is successful.
+These impacts have a way of spreading throughout the economy and affecting, for example, a person working at the convenience store or drug store, though that person may not realize exactly why the convenience store or drug store for which he or she works is successful.

-Economists use an Input-Output Model, an inter-industry computer model of transactions among various industries within the economy, to estimate the impact of an increase in various construction projects on overall business activity in the state, additional personal earnings, and the number of new jobs created.
+Economists use an Input-Output Model4, an inter-industry computer model of transactions among various industries within the economy, to estimate the impact of an increase in various construction projects on overall business activity in the state, additional personal earnings, and the number of new jobs created.
 This model indicates the change in overall business transactions, the change in personal earnings, and the change in employment due to a change in purchases from a specific industry.
 These estimates take into account the direct, indirect, and induced effects on economic activity described above.

 Jobs and personal earnings are the baseline for defining economic progress.
 During its first 25 years (1974 through 1998), LPFA facilitated economic activities that led, on average, to an additional 8,333 jobs per year and \$158.6 million per year in personal earnings for the Louisiana economy.
-From 1999 through 2003 LPFA facilitated economic activities that led to an average of 7,745 jobs per year and additional personal earnings of \$202.3 million per year.
-From 2004 through 2009, LPFA facilitated economic activities that led to nearly twice as many jobs, an average of 12,827 jobs per year, and more than double the personal earnings at \$439.7 million per year.
-In the most recent period of analysis, 2010 through 2013, LPFA facilitated economic activities leading to 7,512 jobs per year with annual personal earnings of almost \$285 million.
+From 1999 through 2003, LPFA facilitated economic activities that led to an average of 7,745 jobs per year and additional personal earnings of \$202.3 million per year.
+During the most recent period of study from 2004 through 2009, LPFA facilitated economic activities that led to nearly twice as many jobs, an average of 12,827 jobs per year, and more than double the personal earnings at \$439.7 million per year.

-In order to match the impact of the LPFA and the entities that have requested the financial assistance of the LPFA on the Louisiana economy during the last six years, the state would need to replace the new construction activity of over \$430 million per year facilitated by the LPFA or attract and retain a new manufacturing facility with sales of more than \$1 billion per year.
-LPFA allows smaller entities, when aggregated, to stimulate the state's economy just as the state may focus on attracting a large manufacturing enterprise.
+In order to match the impact of the LPFA and the entities that have requested the financial assistance of the LPFA on the Louisiana economy during the last six years, the state would need to replace the new construction activity of over \$425 million per year facilitated by the LPFA or attract and retain a new manufacturing facility with sales of \$1 billion per year.
+LPFA allows smaller entities, when aggregated, to serve as the large manufacturing enterprise.